Minenik2/drummerbot_test/README.md

 ### Features
-Pressing ASDF buttons to trigger kick/snare/cymbal/hi-hat
+Pressing ASDF buttons to trigger kick/snare/cymbal/hi-hat When the drum is triggered it plays an animation scaling itself up and down as feedback
+  - It also plays it's corresponding .wav sound

 ### Currently working on
 A midi feature to be able to import and play midi files